pivotal/docs-tap/workloads/spec-reference.md

 - [Out of the Box Delivery Basic](../scc/ootb-delivery-basic.hbs.md)
 - [Out of the Templates](../scc/ootb-templates.hbs.md)

-For information about the use of the Deliverable object in a multicluster environment, see [Getting started with multicluster Tanzu Application Platform](../multicluster/getting-started.hbs.md).
+For information about the use of the deliverable object in a multicluster environment, see [Getting started with multicluster Tanzu Application Platform](../multicluster/getting-started.hbs.md).

-For reference information about Deliverable, see [Deliverable and Delivery custom resources](https://cartographer.sh/docs/v0.5.0/reference/deliverable/).
+For reference information about deliverable, see [Deliverable and Delivery custom resources](https://cartographer.sh/docs/v0.5.0/reference/deliverable/).

 ## source provider